Myanmar protests an opportunity to show more reform

 “I hate the previous government.
 The new government is better ... but they can improve.”

-The protests are the latest challenge for President Thein Sein who has freed hundreds of political prisoners, started peace talks with ethnic minority rebels and held historic by-elections that catapulted Suu Kyi’s party into parliament.
+The protests are the latest challenge for reformist President Thein Sein who has freed hundreds of political prisoners, started peace talks with ethnic minority rebel groups and held historic by-elections that catapulted Nobel Peace Prize laureate Aung San Suu Kyi’s opposition party into parliament.

-Western governments have begun unwinding decades of sanctions slapped on the former Burma because of the fast-paced and historic reforms.
+Western governments have begun unwinding decades of sanctions slapped on the previously isolated nation because of the fast-paced and historic reforms.

 The power protests have produced what could be another Myitsone moment: a chance for the government to prove it knows how to listen.

-It has made tentative moves in this direction, vowing to rush in six 2-megawatt generators bought from U.S. company Caterpillar Inc and two 25-megawatt gas turbines from U.S. conglomerate General Electric Co..
+It has vowed to rush in six 2-megawatt generators bought from U.S. company Caterpillar Inc and two 25-megawatt gas turbines from U.S. conglomerate General Electric Co..

-But with broken-down power stations and a dilapidated national grid, Myanmar will need more than a few generators and turbines to make up its power shortfall.
-Its plants have been generating about 1,340 megawatts during a recent drought, state media said, while power demand has reached 1,850 megawatts.
+With broken-down power stations and a dilapidated national grid, Myanmar will need more than a few generators and turbines to make up its power shortfall.
+Its plants have been generating about 1,340 megawatts during a recent drought, state media said, while power demand has been as high as 1,850 megawatts.

-Protesters have accused the former military government of enriching itself at public expense by selling natural gas to China while Myanmar suffers frequent power outages.
+Protesters have accused the former military government of enriching itself at public expense by selling natural gas to China while Myanmar, among Asia’s poorest countries, faces frequent power outages.

 “There is so much electricity on the other side in China.
 There’s almost nothing here,” read a sign held by one Yangon protester.